debugme/tvshows/readme.md

 This application follows a standard approach to building a single page application.
 - Pages - contains the home page and the info page
 - Components - houses the components used by the pages
+- Providers - hold application state and exposes it via hooks
-- Hooks - some custom hooks for fetching show, cast and season information
+- Hooks - custom hooks for fetching show, cast and season information
 - Types - a set of common types used across the application

 ## Responsive